bath-numerical-analysis/bath-numerical-analysis.github.io/README.md

 ## Seminars
 To set-up seminars on this web page, there are two files to take care of:
-- in collections/_posts/, create a template in a filename of the form year-month-day-seminar.md (using  approximate start dates for the semester's seminars).
+- in collections/ _posts/, create a template in a filename of the form year-month-day-seminar.md (using  approximate start dates for the semester's seminars).
 To create a new semester, copy from one of the 2020 posts.
 Edit the entries.
 In datafile=site.data.XXX, XXX is the name of  the following file.
 - in _data/, create a template in a filename of the form XXX.yml. where XXX=seminars_academicyear_S{1,2}.
 The exact filename is referenced in the entry in the _posts/ directory (as mentioned above).

 ## Format of the data entries in the yml file

 Individual seminars are listed.
 The format is

-       - date: 1 Jan 2000
+       - date: 1 Jan 2000 (the date and only the date in machine-readable format)
          speaker: name (uni)
          url: speaker_url (optional)
          title: my title (optional)